Infinite-Nomic/Infinite-Nomic/red-rules.md

 # Rule 5: The Fire Lord
 The Firelord is responsible for ensuring the citizenship log is updated, as well as proclaiming when a proposal has passed.
 Proposal proclamations will include  the proposal number, as well as the ratio of votes. ( Yes / No / Total citizens).
 The first Firelord is @Firelord Karen

+# Rule 6: Hell children
+All players belonging to red nation are children of hell.

 # Citizenship Log
-Total active: 6
+Total active: 4

 1. Firelord Karen
 2. HeuryAlone the Phoenix King
-3. Firelord empowermint
-4. Aquilla
+3. Aquilla
-5. Your Friendly Neighbourhood Rat
+4. Your Friendly Neighbourhood Rat
-6. I don't wanna